Clement-Jean/clement-jean.github.io/_posts/2023-03-09-protein_parser_part_1.md

 ### parsePackage()

 Once again this function is pretty similar.
-The main difference is that we are goin to look for identifiers and fully qualified names (identifiers sperated by dots).
+The main difference is that we are going to look for identifiers and fully qualified names (identifiers separated by dots).

 Let's write some tests.